kmcquade/policy_sentry_readthedocs_test/docs/terraform/terraform-modules.rst

    policy_sentry write-policy-dir --crud --input-dir files --output-dir files

-Step 3: Create the IAM Policies using JSON files from directory
+4: Create the IAM Policies using JSON files from directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Then from ``other-directory``\ :